Acre: A unit of land containing 43,560 square feet. If it is a square, it would have a side of 208 feet by 208 feet.

 Topography: The characteristic of the land determined by surface features; usually expressed as flat, rolling, gently rolling, or mountainous.

-Tree Growth Tax Law: This law of 1972 was designed to assist forest landowners in maintaining their parcels as productive forests by helping reduce taxes per acre of land.
+Tree Growth Tax Law: This law is designed to assist forest landowners in maintaining their parcels as productive forests by helping to reduce taxes per acre of land.
 To enroll, you must have at least 10 acres of land managed for forest products and a management plan.

 TSI: Timber stand improvement.
 Pre-commercial or noncommercial thinning, weeding, and/or crop tree release.